 - Meet Centers for Medicare and Medicaid Services (CMS) regulatory requirements for MIPS.

 - Contribute real patient data towards research efforts that can answer important questions about spine care best practices and performance-based payment systems.

-What data will the Spine IQ registry collect?
+What data will the Spine IQAir Clinical Data Registry collect?

 You can review the 28 measures here.